Hawk1401/AdventOfCode2021/ReadMe.md

 ## Add session token

  A session token is required to fetch the puzzle input.
-There are two different ways to provide the session token
+There are two different ways to provide the session token.

 ### Add session token in source code

-Store the session token in the static variable "session", This variable can be found in the "DayRunner" class in the "Core" namespace.
+You can store the session token in the static variable "session".
+This variable can be found in the "DayRunner" class in the "Core" namespace.